arvidn/libsimulator/README.rst

 *This is still in initial development, some of this README represents ambitions rather than the current state*

-libsimulator is a library for running descreet event simulations, implementing the ``boost.asio`` API (or a somewhat faithful emulation of a subset of it, patches are welcome).
+libsimulator is a library for running discrete event simulations, implementing the ``boost.asio`` API (or a somewhat faithful emulation of a subset of it, patches are welcome).
 This makes it practical to be used as a testing tool of real implementations of network software as well as for writing simulators that